kmantel/squawker/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-> Please search for similar issues first, and also make sure you've tried the [latest version](https://github.com/TheHCJ/Quacker/releases) of Fritter first, as the IzzyOnDroid version is sometimes out of date!
+> Please search for similar issues first, and also make sure you've tried the [latest version](https://github.com/TheHCJ/Quacker/releases) of Quacker first, as the IzzyOnDroid version is sometimes out of date!

 **Describe the bug**
 A clear description of what the bug is.